Azure/acr/docs/virtual-network/container-registry-vnet.md

 This article shows you how to access a container registry deployed in a virtual network from a virtual machine in the same network.

-This article requires that you are running the Azure CLI version 2.0.27 or later.
+This article requires that you are running the Azure CLI (version 2.0.55 or later recommended).
 If you need to install or upgrade, see [Install Azure CLI][azure-cli].

 For this example, you must also have Docker installed locally.
 Docker provides packages that easily configure Docker on any [macOS][docker-mac], [Windows][docker-windows], or [Linux][docker-linux] system.